-What is on your annual dues statement?
+What is in your annual dues renewal?

-Certificate of professional liability
+Mandatory certification of professional liability

 Active lawyers must also complete a mandatory certification regarding professional liability insurance.
 Use this certification form to change your certification mid-year.